 11. Personal meditation cushions and mats if needed (there are cushions available at the retreat centre)

-We offer hearty vegetarian and vegan cuisine.
+We offer hearty vegetarian cuisine.
 The main meal is at lunchtime with soup and bread in the evening.
 Breakfast consists of yoghurt, eggs, fruit, porridge, cereals, toast and jams.